Sshashank0743/Awesome_SQL/JOINS/README.md

 ## JOIN
 Using the JOIN clause in a query, we can combine row data across two separate tables using this unique key.

+## INNER JOIN
+The INNER JOIN is a process that matches rows from the first table and the second table which have the same key (as defined by the ON constraint) to create a result row with the combined columns from both tables.